gianlucarossi06/data-organon/_posts/2023-09-30-ZeroETL-Lakehouse-Oracle-Cloud.md

 Well, we know that *Transform* should be minimized and on-the-fly as much as possible to please a Zero ETL approach.
 In that perspective, we can leverage the capabilities highlighted in the picture above, namely:

-* **Views and Materialized Views in Oracle Autonomous Data Warehouse**: **Views** are particularly useful in a Zero ETL approach when you need to **analyze** data from **different sources** or different parts of your database schema, eventually performing the data integration and data transformation tasks often required to ease access for data consumers.
-You can choose to create **Materialized Views** to improve query performance, especially when you need to precalculate expensive joins and aggregation operations.
+* **Views and Materialized Views in Oracle Autonomous Data Warehouse**: **Views** are particularly useful in a Zero ETL approach when you need to **analyze** data from **different sources** or different parts of your database schema, eventually performing the data integration and data transformation tasks that are often required to ease access for data consumers.
+You can also choose to create **Materialized Views** to improve query performance, especially when you need to precalculate expensive joins and aggregation operations.
 Clearly, Materialized Views introduce the need for a refresh, but with Oracle Database, you have multiple options to do it automatically and efficiently.
 * **Analytics Views in Oracle Autonomous Data Warehouse**: with Autonomous Data Warehouse Studio, you can visually create **Analytics Views** (alternatively, you can manually create Analytics Views with the related Oracle SQL DDL statements).
 They are implemented as materialized views and provide a way to simplify complex SQL queries, especially those involving **analytical and reporting functions**, since they allow to define **measures, dimensions, and hierarchies** that represent the most intuitive, consolidated, and well-known modeling approach to analyze data from a business perspective.
 They can involve multiple tables and join them to provide a comprehensive dataset for analysis.
 * **Oracle Analytics Cloud Semantic Model**: Oracle Analytics Cloud provides a full set of capabilities to explore and perform collaborative analytics (visualizations, dashboarding, self-service analytics, augmented analytics, self-service data preparation, and others).
 With OAC you can also build a **semantic model**.
 A semantic model is a metadata model that contains physical database objects that are abstracted and modified into logical objects.
 In a semantic model, you can create logical structures (combining and joining different physcal data structures), logical calculations, and logical aggregations.
 A semantic model then acts like a translation layer between your logical/semantic objects and your underlying data structures.